ankitakhot92/data-structure-in-java/Recursion/README.md

 c.
 Each "bb" is followed by nothing or an 'a'
 If all the rules are followed by the given string, return true otherwise return false.

+24. Given an array of length N and an integer x, you need to find all the indexes where x is present in the input array.
+Save all the indexes in an array (in increasing order).
+Do this recursively.
+Indexing in the array starts from 0.

+Constraints :
+1 <= N <= 10^3